 Areas of Expertise: German Foreign Policy, Great Power Politics, EU Foreign and Security Policy, Euro-Asia.

-Areas of Expertise: Research and Editing, South Asian Studies, Huamn Rights, Environmental Studies.
+Areas of Expertise: Research and Editing, South Asian Studies, Human Rights, Environmental Studies.

-Areas of Expertise: International Relations, European Studies, Civil Rights and Social Actions, International Politics, Research.
+Areas of Expertise: International Relations, European Studies, North American Studies, Civil Rights and International Politics.

 Policy Analyst (US)